-I think this is, the rye fee’s going to take a look at it.
-And so it’s expected that even though you.
+I think this is, the right thing and ask to take a look at it.
+And so it's expected that even though you.
 Like you are given a lot, more freedom.
-It is kind of on here to ensure that, like, to actually trust the change, to pick the right people, to review it and to, to commit it.
+It is kind of on you to ensure that, like, to actually trust the change, to pick the right people, to review it and to, to commit it.
 And then, to just be there.

 So we call it like support in your changes, which just means like you commit them and you.
 Watch the graphs, or you notify the person who was on the call for this product.
 Hey, like, here's like a thing I changed just in case something blows up.
 Like, ah, I'm the person responsible for it.

-so it’s like the chicken, people that here is, like you have a lot of freedom, but you also have this accountability.
-And that’s something like, at first you’re going to miss up and you’re gonna like, maybe not take the side down, but maybe like.
+So it's like the chicken, people that here is, like you have a lot of freedom, but you also have this responsibility.
+And that's something like, at first you're going to mess up and you're gonna like, maybe not take the side down, but maybe like.
 Yeah.
 Are you might, like mess something up. hopefully like automate the system, sketch it before it goes out to all the users.

-but we also expect the, just the kind of learn to be responsible with your changes and learn how to be there and to build those connections.
+But we also expect the, just the kind of learn to be responsible with your changes and learn how to be there and to build those connections.
 And then the thing is.
-That actually, and the courage is a law of more collaboration, the future.
+That actually, encourage a lot more collaboration in the future.
 Because like the next time, maybe you want something from like Instagram, you can message that person.